hangduykhiem/gravity/README.md

 ### Android Core Library

-If you're looking for a base library to help you consistently follow the [clean architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/) formulated by SoundCloud dev [Fernando Cejas](https://twitter.com/fernando_cejas), **Core Library** is here to help.
+If you're looking for a base library to help you consistently follow the [clean architecture approach](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) formulated by Uncle Bob (Robert C. Martin), **Core Library** is here to help.
 Created and used in production by [Zalando](https://tech.zalando.com/)'s Android team, this library enables you to quickly create a skeleton structure for your new Android app in a clean architecture way, while following the [Model View Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) pattern.
 It's out-of-the-box usable for anyone.

-[**It's still not stated how we've used this library to do things faster/better/etc. Why would anyone use this, besides the general descriptive info?
-Because it's the only thing out there that does what it does?
-What are some success metrics we could report?**]

-### Why Use Android MVP Core Library
+### Why Use Android Core Library

 A good architectural skeleton will help your application to scale without additional complexities.
-Besides the base architecture guidelines [**where are the guidelines, and is this where it draws upon the clean arch approach?**], this lib offers:
-- basic setup for [Dagger 2](https://github.com/google/dagger) and [Butterknife](https://jakewharton.github.io/butterknife) dependency injection, isolating the basic logic on your fragments and activities
-- utility methods to notify on domain layer to apply correct schedulers for each operation or presenters will include helpers to unsubscribe whenever their attach view is destroyed [**this part, which I pulled from below, requires some rewriting for clarity**].
-(Contribute your own by adding them to the appropriate utility class; see our [Contributing](#contributing) section for more instructions.)
+Besides the clean architecture approach, it includes many structure utilities which can be useful for your new Android app.
+The **Core Library** help you in following ways:

 - a foundation for using [RxJava2](https://github.com/ReactiveX/RxJava) as the basis for your data-loading operations.

 - an easy way to use [Retrofit2](https://square.github.io/retrofit/) to access network operations, including factory methods for easily accessing your REST APIs.

+- basic setup for [Dagger 2](https://github.com/google/dagger) and [Butterknife](https://jakewharton.github.io/butterknife) dependency injection, isolating the basic logic from your fragments and activities.

+- abstract classes to wrap logic into data layer, domain layer and presenter layer.

+- utility methods to notify on domain layer to apply correct schedulers for each operation.

+- provides base presenter which includes helpers to subscribe and unsubscribe from fragment or activity lifecyle.

+- interfaces to hide details for quick setup of view holders and adapters.

+Feel free to contribute by enriching the **Core Library** with your own utilities by adding them to the appropriate utility class; see our [Contributing](#contributing) section for more instructions.)

 ### Quick Note on MVP
-The MVP pattern separates presentation layer from logic, allowing you to focus purely on UI implementation and delegate business logic to [presenters](https://developer.android.com/reference/android/support/v17/leanback/widget/Presenter.html).
-Antonio Leiva has written up [a great explanation of the MVP pattern](https://antonioleiva.com/mvp-android/).
+The [MVP pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) separates presentation layer from logic, allowing you to focus purely on UI implementation and delegate business logic to presenters.
 A visual version:

 ![alt tag](https://informatechcr.files.wordpress.com/2013/03/mvp-diagram.png)

-In addition to MVP, Presenters can hold PresenterModule [**not super-clear; can you rephrase?**] to delegate logic handling to those [**to what, exactly?**].
-This will make your Presenter logic lightweight and enhance code reusability.

 ### Installation

-[**What are the technical requirements: versions of Java, build tools, etc.?**]
+The **Core Library** dependencies are defined in build.gradle file under root directory.
+The library is compatible with Java version 7 or higher.

 We'll soon add this library to Maven so you can add it as dependency into your own projects.
 For now: